-10.181 The submitted ES considers the environmental effects of the proposed development during both its construction and operational phases.
-KC Environmental Health have advised that a Construction (Environmental) Management Plan would be required.
+10.190 The submitted ES considers the environmental effects of the proposed development during both its construction and operational phases.
+KC Environmental Health have advised that a Construction (Environmental) Management Plan (C(E)MP) would be required.
 This would need to include provisions related to construction traffic.
+A relevant drawing (BVF-16-02-11) was submitted on 15/08/2022, however the necessary C(E)MP would need to include more information than has been provided.
+A relevant condition is recommended.